Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 1 comments

-When we think about the general health in America, and the successes and shortcomings of the Patient Protection and Affordable Care Act (PPACA), we can notice that dental care is given little attention.
+When we think about the general health in America and the successes and shortcomings of the Patient Protection and Affordable Care Act (PPACA), we notice that dental care is given little attention.
 Although PPACA does provide dental coverage for those under 18, it doesn’t for adults.
 The nation’s largest insurer, Medicare, doesn’t cover routine dental work.
 The Medicaid coverage for adults is different in every state.

 According to statistics, about 108 million U.S. citizens don’t have dental insurance, and 1 in 4 nonelderly deal with untreated tooth decay.